logicalclocks/feature-store-api/docs/integrations/storage-connectors/jdbc.md

-## JDBC Source
+## JDBC

-MySQL, Postgres, Oracle, DB2, MongoDB
+Most databases can be connected to using our generic JDBC Storage Connector (such as MySQL, Postgres, Oracle, DB2, and MongoDB).
+Typically, you will need to add username and password in your JDBC URL or as key/value parameters.
+Consult the documentation of your target database to determine the correct JDBC URL and parameters.

 <p align="center">
   <figure>